JaeWong91/GAME-ROOM/README.md

 ## Testing

-   1. Using [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator Services](https://jigsaw.w3.org/css-validator/) to ensure there were no syntax errors in the project.
+   1. Using [W3C Markup Validator](https://validator.w3.org/) and  to ensure there were no syntax errors in the HTML code.

+   1. For CSS, I used [W3C CSS Validator Services](https://jigsaw.w3.org/css-validator/) An error showed that the CSS property "padding-inline-start" was not recognised.
+Having looked into this, the [Mozilla Developer site](https://developer.mozilla.org/en-US/docs/Web/CSS/padding-inline-start#Browser_compatibility) describes this as an "experimental technology".

    2. Visually on mobile or similar sized devices, there will be a single column to display the content throughout the website for easier visibility.
 For tablets and desktops, there are pages where columns are introduced which is assisted by the Bootstrap Grid System.